 - Urine tests to ensure that you stay clean

-In addition, a conviction on a charge of possession of cocaine could result in loss of employment or educational opportunities and deportation if the defendant is not a citizen of the United States.
+In addition, a conviction on a charge of cocaine possession in Florida could result in loss of employment or educational opportunities and deportation if the defendant is not a citizen of the United States.

 Proving Possession of Cocaine